webpack --env prod

 var componentA = context.resolve('componentA');

-is specified as "lazy", the underlying modules will be loaded asynchronously:
+If mode is specified as "lazy", the underlying modules will be loaded asynchronously:

 var context = require.context('locales', true, /\.json$/, 'lazy');